Firefighter Competency Testing

 Preparing for Specific Questionnaires

-The BL Associates firefighter competency testing process was developed to provide municipalities with a method of screening candidates that does not unfairly advantage those who have prior knowledge of firefighting or experience as a firefighter.
+Our firefighter competency testing process was developed to provide municipalities with a method of screening candidates that does not unfairly advantage those who have prior knowledge of firefighting or experience as a firefighter.
 It is focused on the skills, abilities, and other characteristics that candidates need to bring to job in order to become proficient and perform effectively.
-Where other approaches may test candidates for their knowledge of firefighting techniques, the BL Associates process tests candidates for their ability to learn what they need to know to fight fires and to execute firefighting tasks effectively.
+Where other approaches may test candidates for their knowledge of firefighting techniques, our process tests candidates for their ability to learn what they need to know to fight fires and to execute firefighting tasks effectively.

 Character & Interest: we encourage candidates to prepare to write the character and interest questionnaires by (a) reflecting on their personal qualities and (b) resolving to portray their personal qualities honestly and accurately.
 It is understandably tempting for candidates to answer questions based on how they think firefighters would answer instead of how they, themselves, feel.
 This is a poor strategy as it tends to distort one’s results in the negative direction.

 Intellect: Study and review can help candidates to prepare for the problem-solving questionnaires.
 These questionnaires measure thinking skills that can be improved through effort and practice.